-A solitary neutron star rotates with a tilted magnetic field.
-A neutron star accretes matter from a binary companion.
-A neutron star with a tilted magnetic field accretes matter from a binary companion.
-A neutron star has a magnetic field 100 times stronger than the pulsar in the Crab nebula.
+- A neutron star accretes matter from a binary companion. - A neutron star with a tilted magnetic field accretes matter from a binary companion. - A neutron star has a magnetic field 100 times stronger than the pulsar in the Crab nebula.